trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 That's where Nadir Patcher comes in.

-It's a command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of an equirectangular photo or video as a nadir.
+It's a command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of one or more equirectangular photos or videos as a nadir.

 It'll brand 100's of 360 photos with custom nadirs in under a minute.